kapresoft/kapresoft.github.io/_posts/software/2023-11-24-software-agile-refactor-monolithic-code.md

 Successful organizations like Netflix, Amazon, and Uber have adopted microservices architectures to scale their applications and improve agility.
 For instance, Netflix transitioned from a monolithic to a microservices-based architecture, enabling them to serve millions of subscribers worldwide with personalized content recommendations.

-In conclusion, converting monolithic applications into microservices is a strategic move that requires careful planning, decomposition of functionalities, and well-defined APIs.
+Converting monolithic applications into microservices is a strategic move that requires careful planning, decomposition of functionalities, and well-defined APIs.
 By following this approach, organizations can embrace the benefits of microservices and achieve greater scalability, maintainability, and agility within their Java applications.

-Certainly, let's explore the common challenges in converting monolithic applications to microservices in Java, along with strategies and best practices to address these challenges:
+Let's explore the common challenges in converting monolithic applications to microservices in Java, along with strategies and best practices to address these challenges:

 ---